2 Techniques for Counting

 2.2.5 Summary

-Table 2.1 summarizes the results from this section and will serve as a nice reference for when you’re solving combinatorics problems.
+Table 2.1 summarizes the results from this section and can serve as a nice reference for when you’re solving combinatorics problems.

 Table 2.1: Number of ways to select \(k\) items from a collection of \(n\) unique items